Ribhay27/Ribhay27/README.md

 # Hey there 👋 I'm Ribhay Singh

-Data Science Graduate from Arizona State University | Building intelligent tools with Python, SQL, and Databricks
+Data Science Graduate from Arizona State University | Building intelligent systems through data, analytics, and machine learning

 ---

-### 🛠️ What I Do
+### What I Do
 - Work with **Python**, **SQL**, **Java**, and **C++** to build data-driven systems
 - Combine data analysis + machine learning to extract insights and build predictive solutions
 - Develop and deploy ML-powered applications using FastAPI, Streamlit, and cloud platforms